 Two classes of operation are defined as follows:

-- Hunters are amateur radio operators who operate from their home QTH, and who seek out and work contacts with stations in other grid squares.
+• Hunters are amateur operators who operate from their home QTH, and who seek out and work contacts with stations in other grid squares.

-- Activators are amateur radio operators who operate a portable or field station from:
+• Activators or Rovers are Amateur Radio Operators who operate a portable, mobile or field station in any grid from:

-Activators may claim credit for the activated grid square, provided a minimum of 5 contacts are made with other stations from the portable or field station during the operation, and provided a log of all contacts made during the operation is submitted.
+• Activators may claim for credit the activated grid square, provided a minimum of 3 contacts are made with other ( 3 different) stations during the operation and provided a log of contacts made during the operation is submitted.

-Logged information for each contact must include Call Sign, Date, Time, Band, Mode, Power, QTH and the 4 character Maidenhead locator, example ‘KG43’.
-The standard log template is to be used which can be found on the website as above.
+Logged information for each contact must include Call Sign, Date, Time, Band, Mode, Power, QTH and the 4 character Maidenhead locator.
+Example KG43.
+The standard log template is to be used which can be found on the website.

-If the station worked does not know its grid square, an acceptable alternative would be to use their street address or some other reliable point of reference, EG: “25 km South East of Winburg on the road to Marquard”.
-One can then use that information to establish the correct grid square.
+If the station worked does not know its grid square, an acceptable alternative would be to use their street address or some other reliable point of reference, eg. 25km South East of Winburg on the road to Marquad.
+One can use that information to establish the correct grid square.
 If there is any uncertainty or doubt regarding the correct square the contact should not be used for the award.

 All participants must keep a log of the stations worked.

-Activators: Must submit a complete log of all stations worked from the portable/ field station in order to claim the activated grid or apply for the Activator’s Award.
+Activators: Must submit a complete log of all stations worked from the portable/mobile/field station in order to claim the activated grid or apply for the Activator’s Award.

 Applications for Awards